XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/2020/how-to-use-tabs---xmpro-app-designer-toolbox.md

 # How To Use Tabs - XMPRO App Designer Toolbox
 {% embed url="https://www.youtube.com/watch?v=UazD0KnySmA" %}

 In this video, you’ll learn how to use tabs in the XMPRO App Designer.

 Need help with creating your XMPRO apps?
 Send an email to support@xmpro.com

-Go to https://xmpro.com if you want to...
+Go to [https://xmpro.com](https://xmpro.com) if you want to learn more about how you can build real-time applications with our Event Intelligence Platform.
 <details>
-<summary>Transcript</summary>In this video, you’ll learn how to use tabs in the XMPRO App Designer.

-Need help with creating your XMPRO apps?
-Send an email to support@xmpro.com

-Go to https://xmpro.com if you want to... welcome to another training video from
+<summary>Transcript</summary>welcome to another training video from

 XM Pro today we will be looking at the